profound-labs/forest-path/manuscript/markdown/refuge-in-sangha.md

 widely] it looks like I’m not going to have an old age after all.
 I must admit that sometimes I wish I had accumulated more merit in my life.

-\`I meditate whenever I can, whenever the pain is not so bad.
+‘I meditate whenever I can, whenever the pain is not so bad.
 I chant in the morning and evenings.
 Actually, these days I often do the evening service at three o’clock in the afternoon!
 The pain usually comes on in the evening, you see, and I’m afraid it will stop me from chanting.
 But today, I’ve been so excited all day waiting for Ajahn Jayasāro to come to visit that I’ve felt fine all day.

-\`I felt homesick when I was in the hospital in Bangkok having my operation.
+‘I felt homesick when I was in the hospital in Bangkok having my operation.
 It all took such a long time.
 On the days when I could sit up, I did the morning and evening chanting normally.
 When I couldn’t sit up, I chanted as best I could lying down.
 Then that first time Ajahn